Privacy Policy

 HOW LONG CLIENTS’ PERSONAL INFORMATION IS COLLECTED AND FOR HOW LONG?

-Client information is stored and collected for a minimum of 7 since last client contact.
+Client information is stored and collected for a minimum of 7 years since last client contact.
 If a client was less than 18 years old when records were collected, a client’s records will be retained until the client turns 25 years of age.

 CHILD CLIENT DEEMED “MATURE MINORS”